kstenerud/concise-encoding/ce-structure.md

 | `Indian`     | `I`          |
 | `Pacific`    | `P`          |

-A decoder **MUST NOT** blindly pass abbreviated area names to the application.
+A decoder **MUST NOT** blindly pass abbreviated area names to the application because the application's time implementation may not understand them.
 Convert the time data to a host-supported format first.

 ##### Special Areas